California law to increase visibility and improve safety

 As of Jan.
 1, 2025, it is illegal to park a vehicle within 20 feet of a crosswalk (marked or unmarked) or within 15 feet of a crosswalk with a curb extension or bulb-out.
 Parking in these areas is illegal statewide regardless of whether the curb is painted red.
 The law aims to enhance safety by improving visibility at intersections.

-This law applies only on the approach side of the road (see visual on this page) leading to the crosswalk.
+This law applies only to the direction of travel when you are approaching a crosswalk (see visual on this page).
 Vehicles parking at any intersection or mid-block crossing where the new law prohibits parking will be in violation of State law.
-The Palo Alto Police Department is handling enforcement as community reports are shared, with education as the primary focus and warning citations issued initially as of August 1, 2025 through December 31, 2025.
+The Palo Alto Police Department is handling enforcement as community reports are shared, with education as the primary focus using discretion with warning citations issued initially as of August 15, 2025 through December 31, 2025.

 What You’ll See in Palo Alto